timowest/scalagen/README.md

 **Scalagen - Java to Scala conversion**

-Scalagen provides direct Maven support via a plugin.
+Scalagen is a Java to Scala conversion tool.
 It uses a Java based parser for Java sources and provides modular transformation of the AST to match Scala idioms.
 The resulting transformed AST is serialized into Scala format.

 Here is a list of example Java sources which have been successfully converted by Scalagen: